Get Help Now!

-Metamorphosis provides the services of a licenced experienced interventionist upon request.
-Our Interventionist have a high success rate and understand the needs of a struggling individual.
+Metamorphosis provides the services of a licenced interventionist upon request.
+Our interventionists have high levels of success and understand the needs of a struggling individual.
 Sometimes the intervention does not go the way it was intended, however, the seeds have now been planted.
 This can lead the individual to go from the pre- contemplation to contemplation, and then the seeking treatment stages of addiction.

-An intervention is the process by which the family, friends, counselors, and a professional licenced intervention specialist can show a person struggling with addiction the negative impact of the disease in his life and on those who care for him.
+An intervention is the process by which family, friends, counselors, and a licenced interventionist can show a person who is struggling with addiction, the negative impact of this disease on their life and the toll it takes on loved one’s and friends.

 Who Should Participate in an Intervention?

-While family members perform interventions, anyone with a sincere and loving relationship with the individual can participate.
+While family members for the most part perform interventions, anyone with a sincere and loving relationship with the individual can participate.

 This might include:

 use the services of a licenced interventionist specialist. this person can provide the family and friends with the information they need to conduct a thorough and safe intervention.